lraycheva/core/docs/capabilities/02_intents/intents.md

 ### Handling Context Updates

-To handle the context data passed when an Intent is raised and targeted at your application, use the [`addIntentListener()`](../../reference/core/latest/intents/index.html#API-addIntentListener) method.
+To handle the context data passed when an Intent is raised and targeted at your app, use the [`addIntentListener()`](../../reference/core/latest/intents/index.html#API-addIntentListener) method.
 It has two required parameters - an Intent name and a context handler definition:

 ```javascript
 // Context handler definition.